Adaptive Graph Auto-Encoder for General Data Clustering: Experiments

 To study the roles of different parts, the ablation experiments are conducted: GAE with $\lambda=0$ and fixed $\widetilde A$ (denoted by $GAE^\dag$), AdaGAE with fixed $\widetilde A$ (denoted by \textit{Method-A}), and AdaGAE with fixed sparsity $k$ (denoted by \textit{Method-B}).

 Two popular clustering metrics, the clustering accuracy (\textit{ACC}) and normalized mutual information (\textit{NMI}), are employed to evaluate the performance.
 All methods are run 10 times and the means are reported.
 The code of AdaGAE is implemented under pytorch-1.3.1 on a PC with an NVIDIA GeForce GTX 1660 GPU.
-The exact settings of all methods can be found in supplementary.
+The exact settings are shown in Table \ref{table_details}.